Migraine: Differential diagnosis

 Other conditions that can cause similar symptoms to a migraine headache include temporal arteritis, cluster headaches, acute glaucoma, meningitis and subarachnoid hemorrhage.
 Temporal arteritis typically occurs in people over 50 years old and presents with tenderness over the temple.
-Cluster headache presents with one-sided nose stuffiness, tears and severe pain around the orbits.
+Cluster headache presents with one-sided nose stuffiness, tears, and severe pain around the eyes.
 Acute glaucoma is associated with vision problems.
-Meningitis associated with fever.
+Meningitis is associated with fever.
 Subarachnoid hemorrhage is associated with a very fast onset.
 Tension headaches typically occur on both sides, are not pounding, and are less disabling.

 Those with stable headaches that meet criteria for migraine should not receive neuroimaging to look for other intracranial disease.

 Management

-Management of migraine includes both prevention of migraine attacks and rescue treatment.
-There are three main aspects of treatment: preventive (prophylactic) control, trigger avoidance, and acute (abortive).
+Management of migraine includes both prevention of migraine attacks and acute treatment.
+Preventive (prophylactic) treatment can be given to reduce the frequency and severity of future attacks.
+Acute (abortive) treatment attempts to diminish or reverse the progression of a headache that has already started.
+Measures for reducing and avoiding triggers may also be beneficial.
+Headache tracking, using a headache diary or smartphone app, is a standard self-management tool used to monitor frequency of headache occurrence, associated symptoms or triggers, and effects of treatments.